junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean clenches his fingers, putting his weight on the hands, holding himself there.
 At that moment, he wants nothing more than to really hold that hand, to hold Cas.
 So he turns back to inside his head.

 Cas meets him in the mental manifestation of Bobby's place.
 The sunlight seeping through the window doesn't shift, time doesn't move here.
 Still the same nice lazy afternoon.
-The bright sunlight shines half of Cas's figure, dyeing his black hair a golden brown.
+The bright sunlight shines on half of Cas's figure, dyeing his black hair a golden brown.

 And Dean reaches for his hands, squeezing them, looking him in the eyes.
 Those big blue, ocean-deep, glacier-old, universe-witnessing, dimension-traveling eyes.
 And Dean whispers, "God, you really are an Angel."